saulocamposi/calculadorabitcoinv2/README.md

 You can donate and support this project for you

 #Microservices perspectives
 This system has to aim growth using microservices with differents architectures and languages.
 Our front-end in the moment were made with pure HTML 5, Angular 1.5 and PHP on the back-end.
-We gonna start other services in rails that can share contents via webservices using small machines on the cloud.
+We will start other services in rails which will be the base of ORM back-end sharing contents via webservices using small machines on the cloud.

 #Project Technologies